 1. He is having some difficulty in school (now just finishing the first quarter of first grade).
 He is struggling to learn to read, and has some difficulty with arithmetic.
-His teacher called his mother yesterday to report that he hasn't been turning in his homework or completing his classroom assignments.
-His mother indicates that she was very surprised to hear this, as the previous teacher reports have indicated that he was doing adequate work.
+His teacher called her yesterday to report that he hasn't been turning in his homework or completing his classroom assignments.
+She was very surprised to hear this, since his previous teacher reports had indicated that he was doing adequate work.

 2. He has frequent complaints of stomachache.
 He has a good appetite, but has always been a "picky eater".
 He enjoys drinking milk.

 3. He has been having increasing nasal congestion over the last few months.
 He has had some sneezing attacks, and seems to clear his throat often.
 He does cough at night.
-The cough often sounds "wet" to his mother.
-He also joins in to tell you that he has a hard time breathing during PE.
-He has no other regular physical activity, but his mother reports that he is always "busy doing something".
+The cough often sounds wet to his mother.
+He also joins in to tell you that he has a hard time breathing during physical education.
+He has no other regular physical activity, but his mother reports that he is always busy doing something.
 His mother reminds you that he was born prematurely at 34 weeks, and had difficulty with wheezing as a younger child, but he has done well in the last year or two and hasn't needed any medications for wheezing.

 Exam: VS are normal.
-Weight 30 kg (66#) (> 95%ile), height 117 cm (46") (50%ile).
+Weight 30 kg (66 pounds) (> 95%ile), height 117 cm (46") (50%ile).
 BMI is 21.9 (>99%ile).
-In general, he appears to be an overweight, friendly child who is cooperative and who appears to be his stated age.
+In general, he appears to be an overweight, friendly child who is cooperative.
+He appears to be his stated age.
 He is active in the exam room, exploring the contents of the drawers and cabinets.
 He interrupts his mother repeatedly during the interview.
 He appears to be mouth breathing with significant nasal congestion.
 His tonsils are large but not inflamed.
 His heart is regular without murmurs.
 His pulses are normal.
 His lungs have clear breath sounds, with transmitted upper airway rhonchi.
 There are no wheezes, but the I:E ratio is prolonged.
 His abdominal and neurologic screening exams are normal.

-The medical home is a concept in which a primary care provider is the ultimate source of all health care for a child.
-This would include acute care visits for illnesses and injuries, anticipatory guidance, immunizations, growth and development monitoring, preventive health maintenance, and especially for children with special health care needs; the coordination of care among other medical and nonmedical specialists (audiology, speech therapy, child development programs, school programs, etc.).
+The medical home is a concept in which a primary care provider is the ultimate coordinator of all health care for a patient.
+In pediatrics, this includes performing acute care visits for illnesses and injuries, and providing anticipatory guidance, administering immunizations, growth and development monitoring, preventive health maintenance, and especially for children with special health care needs; the coordination of care among other medical and nonmedical specialists (audiology, speech therapy, child development programs, school programs, etc.).

 As primary care physicians, pediatricians are the first to be consulted by many parents for a wide range of concerns.
 It is useful to have a basic management plan (or algorithm) for the most common complaints that come in, including an assessment of when referral to a specialist might make sense.
 In developing such an algorithm, a primary consideration will be the local availability of pediatric subspecialists.
 For example, it is not useful to decide that any child presenting with a heart murmur will be evaluated by a pediatric cardiologist, if the nearest available pediatric cardiologist is hundreds of miles away.
 The varying availability of subspecialty care is one of the factors involved in the observed variability in the medical care provided in one locale compared to another.

 If a pediatric subspecialist is not available locally, the choices for a general pediatrician then become: a) evaluate and manage yourself, b) use a specialist who does not have pediatric subspecialty training, or c) send the patient to the specialist regardless of the distance/expense/inconvenience involved.
-In some locations, you may also have the option of managing the patient using a specialist available to you by telemedicine, but this is not a widespread practice yet.
+In some locations, you may also have the option of managing the patient using a specialist available to you by telemedicine, but there is wide variation in the availability of subspecialty telemedicine.

-Certification is available from the American Board of Pediatrics in the following pediatric subspecialties: adolescent medicine, clinical and laboratory immunology, medical toxicology, pediatric cardiology, pediatric critical care medicine, pediatric emergency medicine, pediatric endocrinology, pediatric gastroenterology, pediatric hematology/oncology, pediatric infectious diseases, pediatric nephrology, neonatal-perinatal medicine, pediatric nephrology, pediatric pulmonology, and pediatric rheumatology.
+Certification is available from the American Board of Pediatrics (ABP) in the following pediatric subspecialties: adolescent medicine, pediatric cardiology, child abuse pediatrics, pediatric critical care medicine, developmental-behavioral pediatrics, pediatric emergency medicine, pediatric endocrinology, pediatric gastroenterology, pediatric hematology/oncology, pediatric infectious diseases, neonatal-perinatal medicine, pediatric nephrology, pediatric pulmonology, and pediatric rheumatology.
 Certificates for the following subspecialties are co-sponsored by the ABP with other American Board of Medical Specialties (ABMS) boards: hospice and palliative medicine, medical toxicology, sleep medicine, sports medicine and pediatric transplant hepatology.
 (1)

-Subspecialty certification (from other specialty Boards) is also available in pediatric anesthesiology, pediatric dermatology, pediatric emergency medicine, adolescent medicine, pediatric otolaryngology, pediatric pathology, pediatric rehabilitation medicine, child and adolescent psychiatry, pediatric radiology, pediatric surgery, and pediatric pathology (3).
-Other specialties may offer additional pediatric training to their fellows to allow them to be designated as subspecialists.
+Subspecialty certification (from other specialty Boards) is also available in pediatric anesthesiology, pediatric dermatology, pediatric emergency medicine, adolescent medicine, pediatric otolaryngology, pediatric pathology, pediatric rehabilitation medicine, child and adolescent psychiatry, neurodevelopmental disabilities, pediatric radiology, and pediatric surgery.
+(2) Other specialties may offer additional pediatric training to their fellows to allow them to be designated as subspecialists.
 For example, pediatric orthopedists and pediatric ophthalmologists have additional training and skills necessary for the appropriate care of children.

 Primary care pediatrics can be very challenging.
-Although there is a perception that office based pediatrics is largely limited to runny noses and ear infections, in fact there is a wide realm of issues and problems that a pediatrician may become involved in.
+Although there is a perception that office based pediatrics is largely limited to runny noses and ear infections, in fact there is a wide range of issues and problems that a pediatrician may become involved in.
 The nature of the practice will depend to some extent on the payment arrangement(s) that provide the income for the pediatrician.
 These payment arrangements then influence the ease of availability of subspecialty care and the ability of the pediatrician to participate in a coordinated patient centered medical home.
-Ultimately the nature of the practice will also depend on personal characteristics of the pediatrician that determine the practice style he or she is most comfortable wit rtable with.
+Ultimately the nature of the practice will also depend on personal characteristics of the pediatrician that determine the practice style he or she is most comfortable with.